-The Department of Public Safety thoroughly investigates students reported as missing whether they live or reside in on or off campus student housing.
-DPS follows specific steps, to investigate that student's location.
-These steps may include checking a student's key card access, class attendance, student residence, contacting the student's House Dean, contacting the student's missing student contact, along with other methods to determine the status of the student.
+The Department of Public Safety will gather information about the student from the reporting person and any others that it deems necessary.
+This investigation may also consist of checking a student's key card access, class attendance, student residence, contacting the student's House Dean, contacting the student's missing student contact, along with other methods to determine the status of the student.
+Appropriate campus staff may be notified to aid in the search for the student.